-A civil court may obtain information in writing from all official authorities (article 190 of the SCCP).
+A civil court may obtain information in writing from all 'official authorities' (article 190 of the SCCP).
 There is no list of entities falling under the definition of official authorities, but it should be interpreted broadly as encompassing every entity financed or subsidised by a public agency.
-Moreover, courts are obliged to provide mutual assistance to each other (article 194 of the SCCP).
+Courts are, moreover, obliged to provide mutual assistance to each other (article 194 of the SCCP).
 A party to civil proceedings may request the civil court in charge of the matter to order the adverse party or another authority to provide specific information.
-Also, a civil court may be requested to take evidence at any time (namely, even before the initiation of proceedings) if the law grants such right to do so and the applicant credibly shows that the evidence is at risk or that it has a legitimate interest (article 158 of the SCCP).
+Moreover, a civil court may be requested to take evidence at any time (ie, even before the initiation of proceedings) if the law grants such right to do so and the applicant credibly shows that the evidence is at risk or that it has a legitimate interest (article 158 of the SCCP).

-Information may be obtained from the Debt Collection Office regarding the debt enforcement and bankruptcy register records, as well as from civil courts.
+As mentioned in question 8, information may be obtained from the Debt Collection Office regarding the debt enforcement and bankruptcy register records, as well as from civil courts.
 Moreover, a party to a civil dispute that is also a party to criminal proceedings on the same facts, if granted the right to access the criminal file, can use such information in the context of civil proceedings.